uidaholib/spec-lumber/_posts/2018/2018-11-11-honoring-our-veterans.md

 ---
-title: Honoring Our Veterans
+title: Honoring Our Veterans - Elizabeth Allen
 date: 2018-11-11
 tags: ["indigenous history","Veterans Day","Women's Army Corps (WAC)","WWII","women","Nez Perce","veterans"]
 subtitle:
 cover-image: lumber215
-categories: []
+categories: ["Wonder Women"]
 author: Courtney E. Berge
 ---

+In 1941, Congress approved the creation of the Women’s Army Auxiliary Corps (WAAC), later replaced by the Women’s Army Corps (WAC), ensuring women who served in support of the Army would be afforded all the rights and benefits of soldiers.

 {% include feature/image.html objectid="lumber215" %}

-In 1941, Congress approved the creation of the Women’s Army Auxiliary Corps (WAAC), later replaced by the Women’s Army Corps (WAC), ensuring women who served in support of the Army would be afforded all the rights and benefits of soldiers.

 Of the women who enlisted in WAC to serve their country, nearly 800 of them were Native Americans.
 This picture of Elizabeth Allen, a Nez Perce woman, was taken in Des Moines, Iowa in 1943.
 Fort Des Moines was one of the first training centers for the WAAC.
 (PG 100_394)